Muad-Dib89/Fintech-Case-Study-HW1/README.md

 * Jerry Cuomo, VP of blockchain technology at IBM was instrumental in founding the platform and blockchain division of IBM.
 IBM utilizes Hyperledger Fabric, and was a founding member of the Hyperledger consortium.
 This consortium  worked to develope an open-source Hyperleder Fabric product in tandem with the Linux Foundation.

-* The project came about with the idea that there "needed to be a group lookcing after, governing and shepherding technology around blockchain for serious business and enterprises" - Jerry Cuomo
+* The project came about with the idea that there "needed to be a group looking after, governing and shepherding technology around blockchain for serious business and enterprises" - Jerry Cuomo